gr82morozr/codereview/README.md

       - Discards all lines before the first line with a valid timestamp ≥ from_ts.
       - Stops processing when a line with a valid timestamp > to_ts is encountered.
       - Removes lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.
-      - While processing, prints progress percentage (based on bytes processed) on the same line.
+      - Prints progress percentage (based on bytes processed) on the same line.
     Returns a tuple: (original_line_count, filtered_lines as list).
     """
     original_count = 0